-Back-to-school madness is kicking in and as we brace ourselves for busier schedules, we’re also looking for easy meals that we can rely on throughout the week.
+Back-to-school madness is kicking in, and as we brace ourselves for busier schedules, we’re also looking for easy meals we can rely on throughout the week.
 From crowd-pleasing chicken ideas to quick-and-easy pastas, we’ve rounded up a month’s worth of weekday dinners to get you through September.

-Spaghetti aglio e olio is beyond-easy and will satisfy your pasta cravings in under 20 minutes.
-This recipe from Love and Lemons gets an added boost of veggies from lacinato kale.
+Spaghetti aglio e olio is beyond easy to make and will satisfy your pasta cravings in under 20 minutes.
+This recipe from Love & Lemons gets an added boost of veggies from lacinato kale.

-Reduce the dirty dishes with this one-pan recipe from Averie Cooks.
-Tender juicy chicken breast, red onions and green beans cook in simultaneously in this one-pan wonder.
+Reduce the dirty dishes with this recipe from Averie Cooks.
+Tender, juicy chicken breast, red onions, and green beans cook simultaneously in this one-pan wonder.

-This kimchi fried rice from Damn Delicious can be made faster than it takes the delivery to arrive!
-Loaded with crunchy kimchi, mushrooms, carrots, kale and a fried egg, it’ll surely be a weeknight favorite!
+This fried rice from Damn Delicious can be made faster than it takes delivery to arrive!
+Loaded with crunchy kimchi, mushrooms, carrots, kale, and a fried egg, it’ll surely be a weeknight favorite!

 Thanks to John Soules Foods’ crispy orange chicken, this 30-minute dinner doesn’t get easier.
 The ready-to-eat tender white meat chicken pieces are crispy and tossed in an addictive sticky glaze.
-Here, in this Goodtaste original, we pair them with a fresh smashed cucumber and orange salad and steamed brown rice.
+Here, Goodtaste pairs them with a fresh smashed cucumber and orange salad and steamed brown rice.

-Lettuce wraps are one of our go-to, low-key delicious weeknight meals.
-In this Goodtaste original we cook up a simple protein, like these baked chicken meatballs, and then lay out crisp lettuce cups with as many toppings as you please.
+Lettuce wraps are one of our go-to, low-key, delicious weeknight meals.
+In this Goodtaste recipe, we cook up a simple protein, like these baked chicken meatballs, and then lay out crisp lettuce cups with as many toppings as you please.
 The DIY dinner makes it fun for the whole family to create their own wrap.

-Soup season is just around the corner and this easy creamy soup from Modern Proper is a must in your rotation.
-The 30-minute soup has all the flavors of a cozy pasta dinner with savory chunks of Italian sausages, tortellini and a rich tomato broth.
+Soup season is just around the corner, and this easy creamy soup from The Modern Proper is a must in your rotation.
+The 30-minute soup has all the flavors of a cozy pasta dinner, with savory chunks of Italian sausage, tortellini, and a rich tomato broth.

-There are countless reasons you should be indulging in fish and chips, especially during the week!
-Our Goodtaste original is everything you love about this classic English pub meal but it’s healthier, less messy and so much easier.
+There are countless reasons you should be indulging in fish-and-chips, especially during the week!
+Our own Goodtaste spin on this meal is everything you love about the classic English pub fare, but it’s healthier, less messy, and so much easier.
 Plus, our kitchen hack will make sure your fish is extra crispy!

-This Goodtaste original one pan meal will be a hit with you and the whole family.
-The all-mighty baking sheet meets quick-cooking pork tenderloin and quick cooking veggies.
-Dinner will be on the table in 30 minutes.
+This Goodtaste one-pan meal will be a hit with the whole family.
+The almighty baking sheet meets quick-cooking pork tenderloin and veggies.
+Dinner will be on the table in half an hour.

-Tangy balsamic, fresh basil, blistered tomatoes and tender chunks of chicken make up this stress-free dinner from Carlsbad Craving.
-It cooks up in just 15-minutes and can be customized with additional veggies such as bell peppers, asparagus, mushrooms or spinach!
+Tangy balsamic, fresh basil, blistered tomatoes, and tender chunks of chicken make up this stress-free dinner from Carlsbad Cravings.
+It cooks up in just 15 minutes and can be customized with additional veggies such as bell peppers, asparagus, mushrooms, and spinach.

-Not only does this Cajun sausage and rice skillet come together in one pan, it’s also budget friendly!
-It’s smoky, spicy and the leftovers are just as good, too.
+Not only does this Cajun sausage and rice skillet come together in one pan, it’s also budget-friendly!
+It’s smoky and spicy—and the leftovers are just as good too.

 Stuffed peppers are a weeknight staple!
-Get creative with the stuffing and go mediterranean and Tex-Mex.
-Downshiftology shares their tip for adding even more flavor: pre-bake the peppers!
+Get creative with the stuffing by going Mediterranean and Tex-Mex.
+Downshiftology shares their tip for adding even more flavor: Pre-bake the peppers!

-Everyone loves pizza night and these pinwheels from The Kitchn will be a hit with the family, too!
+Everyone loves pizza night, and these pinwheels from Kitchn will be a hit with all diners!
 You can use store-bought dough if you’re in a pinch or make your own.
-We have a basic recipe, here.
+We have a basic recipe here.

-This hearty salad is perfect for when you don’t know what to make but want something healthy and filling.
+This hearty salad is perfect for when you don’t know what to make but want something healthy and filling … in 20 minutes!
 The Wooden Skillet shares a delicious cashew butter dressing that makes the perfect topping for crisp veggies and easy shredded rotisserie chicken.

 Use up your last bits of fresh summer vegetables for this dish from PureWow.
 If you have an Italian grocery store nearby, pick up a jar of chickpeas instead of using canned.
 Theo Randall, the recipe developer, says they are much tastier and perfectly cooked already, so less time for you!

-Rotisserie chickens are one of our favorite food hacks from the grocery store, and this recipe from Epicurious gives it a fancy facelift.
-Cheat your way to a slow-cooked braise with bacon, garlic, wine, chicken stock and aromatics that add an oomph to the store bought ingredient.
+Rotisserie chicken is one of our favorite food hacks from the grocery store, and this recipe from Epicurious gives it a fancy face-lift.
+Cheat your way to a slow-cooked braise with bacon, garlic, wine, chicken stock, and aromatics that add an oomph to the store-bought ingredient.